kadojs/kado/doc/api/Cluster.md

 ### Cluster.kill(signal = 'SIGTERM')
 * `signal` {string} process signal to send the workers with a kill request
 * Return {object} of results from each worker killed

+### Cluster.destruct()
+* Return {Promise} resolved when all workers are offline and disconnected.

+This also tears down the master and the clears the master instance.
+Used for reusing the master process for other purposes.

 ### Cluster.exit(code)
 * `code` {number} code to exit by.